Bridge design: Traffic

 An important component of the live load carried by a bridge is the vehicle and rail traffic the bridge is expected to carry.
 In addition to the weight of the vehicle, other forces must be considered, including braking, acceleration, centrifugal forces, and resonant frequencies.
 For roadways, the loads imposed by truck traffic far exceeds the loads imposed by passenger cars, and so the bridge design process focuses on trucks.

 The loads created by trains and vehicles can be determined by computer modelling, or by relying on data and algorithms contained in engineering specifications published by standards such as Eurocode or AASHTO bridge specifications.
-In addition to algorithmic models contained in specifications, designers may determine traffic loads by utilizing data from real-world measurements on existing bridges that experience traffic comparable to that the proposed bridge will experience.
+In addition to algorithmic models contained in specifications, designers may determine traffic loads by using data from real-world measurements on existing bridges that experience traffic comparable to that the proposed bridge will experience.
 Technologies such as weigh-in-motion (WIM) can produce accurate data without the guesswork inherent in an algorithmic model.